-Local demand for services to assist people to age in place, for traditional assisted living and long-term care, for home health, hospice, palliative and respite care is expected to keep increasing.
-Local real estate and rental leasing are modest economic drivers, showing positive employment growth as well.
+Demand for services that assist people to age in place, assisted living and long-term care is expected to keep increasing.
+Local real estate, leasing and related financial services, as well as small farms and local agriculture are modest economic drivers, showing positive employment growth as well.
 Comprehensive employment information is available at http://labor.alaska.gov/jobseek/.